 Nutrition is an important component of Family Planning!

-Finally, you are now beginning to hear the importance of nutrition prior to conception.
-This is an important component of family planning; however, it isn’t just the mother-to-be that should be properly nourished but the father-to-be as well!
+Nutrition is an important component of family planning; however, it isn’t just the mother-to-be that should be properly nourished but the father-to-be as well!

 Why is this important?

+Albeit this is only one reference, a simple internet search will reveal thousands of such articles for reference.
 Equally important, this does not include the number of children in the US being born with medical issues.
 Malnutrition, or more specifically subclinical malnutrition, in both the mother-to-be and father-to-be is never at the forefront of any conversation for healthy offspring.

 For mothers-to-be, nutritional imbalances and toxins are passed on in utero.
 For fathers-to-be, nutritional imbalances and toxins diminish sperm health and can change the epigenetics of your genome that can negatively affect your offspring.